Logo

 • Pelvic floor dysfunction or nerve entrapment in the region may mimic coccygeal pain and require differential diagnosis.

 Did you know?
-The knee is the largest joint in the body.
+The clavicle is the only bone in the body that connects the arm to the body trunk.